BLOWN: A Blockchain Protocol for Single-Hop Wireless Networks under Adversarial SINR: Introduction

 Previous studies on blockchain-enabled wireless networks mostly focus on proposing architectures or building systems on top of popular blockchain protocols that are previously deployed on the Internet.
 Such blockchain protocols make use of consensus algorithms that are based on either proof of resources or message passing.
 Proof of resources based consensus requires users to compete for proposing blocks by demonstrating their utilization of physical resources such as energy and storage (e.g. Proof-of-Work \cite{Bitcoin}) or virtual resources such as reputation and weight (e.g., Proof-of-Stake \cite{Ouroboros}).
 Message passing based protocols such as PBFT \cite{pbft}, on the other hand, require the participants to reach consensus through message exchanges.
 Even though these consensus algorithms perform well for existing blockchain protocols, they are not suitable for wireless networks since they are mainly developed for systems with Internet serving as the underlying network infrastructure.
-More specifically, wireless networks fall short of well-established reliable channels built with physical wires such as fiber as the Internet does -- the open free air communications are severely impacted by environments (e.g., interference or contention) resulting in the variable channel bandwidths; and wireless networks are particularly vulnerable to jamming attacks.
-These two barriers make it very possible for communications to fail, making the traditional consensus algorithms inapplicable.
-Such problems are not sufficiently addressed by existing blockchain protocols, which motivates our study on blockchain protocols over wireless.
+The reasons can be concluded as follows: 1) Wireless networks fall short of well-established reliable channels built with physical wires such as fiber as the Internet does -- the open free air communications are severely impacted by environments (e.g., interference or contention) resulting in the variable channel bandwidths and latency.
+This poses threatens to blockchain consensus process; 2) Even though some of the exiting blockchain protocols do not require strong network synchrony, which means that they operate properly when the transmission delay is bounded, they still need the support of basic media access control protocols (e.g., Carrier sense multiple access with collision avoidance (CSMA/CA)) in wireless networks.
+CSMA/CA is inefficient to address heavy contention in dense networks, and can cause additional traffic.
+3) Wireless networks are particularly vulnerable to jamming attacks.
+However, existing blockchain protocols fall short of defending jammers efficiently.
+These barriers make it very possible for communications to fail, causing the traditional consensus algorithms inapplicable.
+Such problems are not sufficiently addressed by existing blockchain protocols, which motivates our study on blockchain over wireless.